-This fresh blueberry cashew ice cream is the most amazing colour and sings of sweet blueberries and roasty, creamy cashews.
-Its plant based and both dairy and egg free, perfect for those with allergies or dietary restrictions.
+This fresh blueberry cashew ice cream is the most amazing colour and sings of sweet blueberries and roasted, creamy cashews.
+It's plant-based and both dairy and egg free, perfect for those with allergies or dietary restrictions.

 Originally I made this recipe with coconut.
 Delicious but not what I was going for.
-You can find my recipe for coconut blueberry ice cream here.
+If that sounds more like you, check out my recipe for coconut blueberry ice cream.
 Which is better?
-I couldn’t say, but I wrote a post comparing the two so you can decide for yourself.
-This version uses pure cashews in two different forms, a milk with raw cashews and a butter with roasted cashews.
-Its worth making the two to get a more complex cashew flavour and they are super easy to whip these up yourself at home.
+I couldn't say, but I wrote a post comparing the two so you can decide for yourself.
+This version uses pure cashews in two different forms, milk with raw cashews and butter with roasted cashews.
+It's worth making the two to get a more complex cashew flavour and they are super easy to whip up yourself at home.

 To make the blueberry cashew ice cream